T is for Treatment-Pediatric Feeding Disorders: PreChaining and Food Chaining Therapy Programs

 5.Describe how to set the table for success based on the child's Individualized Eating Profile.

-6.Describe key components of Fraker, Walbert and Cox's PreChaining and Food Chaining therapy to treatment for infants, toddlers and children and their families.
+6.Describe key components of Fraker, Walbert and Cox's PreChaining and Food Chaining therapy for treatment of infants, toddlers, children and their families.

 7:30-8 am Registration/check in